ee-jackson/danum-gaps/code/notebooks/2024-09-30_describe-data.md

 | 14   |          86 |
 | 17   |          69 |

-Each of the planting lines initially had 66 positions where a seedling was planted.
+The SBE was set up with the idea that each of the planting lines would have 66 positions where a seedling was planted.
+However, due to some positions being un-plantable (i.e. obstructed by rock or stream), and due to undulating topography (seedling was planted every *x*m) there are often more or less than 66 planting positions.

 There are more individual plants than positions as those that died very early in the experiment were replaced by a new cohort of seedlings.

 ## Censuses